Ohio Turnpike Toll.com

 Lost ticket penalty

-If you cannot produce your entry ticket on exit, the toll defaults to the maximum: the full 241-mile route at the cash rate for your class.
-For a Class 1 car that is roughly $27.75 even if you only drove five miles.
+If you cannot produce your entry ticket on exit, expect to be charged the maximum fare for the ticketed section: the full Swanton-to-Newton-Falls run at the cash rate, $20.00 for a Class 1 car, even if you only drove five miles.
 Clip the ticket to your visor.

 Per-mile rates